microsoft/STL/README.md

 ## Running Tests With Address Sanitizer (ASan)

 You don't need any extra steps to run with test code and the code in STL headers instrumented with [ASan][].
-The test matrices include both ASan and non-ASan configurations.
+The test matrices include both ASan and non-ASan configurations if you don't pass `-Dtags=ASAN` or `-Dnotags=ASAN` to exclude one or the other.

 However, to instrument the separately-compiled code (the DLL, the satellites, the [Import Library][] - everything that's in `/stl/src`), you need to build the STL with ASan.
 Change the build steps to add `-DSTL_ASAN_BUILD=ON`: